metal3d/katenary/doc/docs/faq.md

 ## Why not using "one label" for all the configuration?

-That was a dicsussion I had with my colleagues.
+That was a discussion I had with my colleagues.
 The idea was to use a single label to store all the configuration.
 But, it's not a good idea.

 Sometimes, you will have a long list of things to configure, like ports, ingress, dependencies, etc. It's better to have